A Flying Start to Year 2!

 Full STEAM Ahead – Year 2 of this exciting ERASMUS international project gets off to a flying start!

-Having recruited and successfully completed a busy year of STEAM related trips, activities and work with our team of Y9 ambassadors last year, including our first exchange visit to our Spanish school partners, this autumn (September 2018) we embarked on the start of Year 2 of our 3 year, innovative international project.
+Having recruited and successfully completed a busy year of STEAM related trips, activities and work with our team of Y9 ambassadors last year, including completing our first successful exchange visit to our Spanish school partners, in the autumn of 2018 we embarked on the start of Year 2 of our 3 year, innovative international project.

 Staff from all 3 schools met at the German partner school in Koblenz in late September to evaluate our work so far, and to plan the year ahead for our ambassadors.
 This involved lots of meetings, lesson observations, analysis of feedback from students, parents, staff, business partners and other stakeholders, to formulate a robust plan of action to ensure our ambassadors gain more knowledge and skills around STEAM subjects and careers to help inspire them, and to assist them as ambassadors to promote these subjects to younger peers in school.